ShVerni/UltimateDoorbell/README.md

 * Versatile and adaptable hardware requirements.
 * Web hooks to trigger alerts when the bell rings.
 * HTTP API can be used to connect multiple chimes with webhooks so they all ring together.
+* Choice of using onboard storage or external storage for expansion.

 ### To Do

 * Additional 3D printable case and mounting options.
 * Timer options to allow for quiet periods or different chime sounds at different times.
 * Fully document API.
-* Create stripped-down version that uses SPIFFS instead of SD card.
+* ~~Create stripped-down version that uses flash filesystem instead of SD card.~~
 * Custom PCB.

 # Requirements